Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Introduction

-\item We first prove that any discrete output argmax-based NN controller has an \emph{equivalent} SDT.
-This is done by presenting a constructive procedure to transform any NN controller into an equivalent SDT controller that has the same properties.

-\item We show that our constructive procedure for creating an equivalent SDT controller can also be computationally practical, in that the number of nodes in the SDT scales polynomially with the maximum width of the hidden layers in the NN.
+\item We show that our constructive procedure for creating an equivalent SDT controller is computationally practical, in that the number of nodes in the output SDT scales polynomially with the maximum width of the NN hidden layers.
 To the best of our knowledge, this is the first such computationally practical transformation algorithm.

-\item We empirically validate the computational efficiency of formally verifying the SDT controller over the original NN controller in two benchmark OpenAI Gym environments~\cite{brockman2016openai}, showing that verifying the SDT controller can be 21 times faster in the MountainCar-v0 environment and twice as fast in the CartPole-v1 environment. \end{itemize}
+\item We first demonstrate the practical viability and efficacy of the proposed transformation on the OpenAI Gym~\cite{brockman2016openai} CarRacing environment, motivated by autonomous driving.
+We then empirically evaluate the relative computational efficiency of formally verifying the SDT surrogates instead of the original NN controllers for two OpenAI Gym environments.
+Results indicate a significant speed improvement with the SDT controller: 21 times faster in MountainCar-v0 and twice as fast in CartPole-v1 compared to the original NN controller. \end{itemize}

-Our results suggest that SDT transformation can be used to accelerate the verification of NN controllers in feedback control loops, with potential impact on applications where performance guarantees are critical but deep learning methods are the primary choice for control design.
+Our results suggest that the presented SDT transformation can accelerate closed-loop NN control verification, and thus potentially benefit applications where performance guarantees are critical but deep learning methods are the primary choice for control design.

+In a preliminary version of this work, we first explored the transformation of neural network-based controllers into equivalent soft decision tree (SDT)-based controllers and its impact on verifiability~\cite{chang2023exact}.
+In this article, we expand our investigation with a comprehensive complexity analysis.
+Moreover, we illustrate the successful transformation of an autonomous controller, with human-like vehicle navigation, into an SDT-based controller.